 As the song goes: “We all need somebody to lean on.”

 A lack of friends can leave you feeling lonely and without support, which makes you vulnerable to other problems such as depression and substance abuse.

 Friends can also provide a positive influence.
 If you make friends with people who are generous with their time, help others, or are ambitious or family-oriented, you are more likely to develop those values yourself.

-Great friends have the power to meld you into the best version of yourself.
+Great friends have the power to mould you into the best version of yourself.
 They see you and love you for who you truly are.
-They encourage you and push you to do better and be the person you want to be—your "ideal self".
+They encourage you and push you to do better and be the person you want to be—your “ideal self”.